 To be honest, even buying food and beverages at the airport can increase your costs exponentially.
-You can bring snacks or sandwiches from home, being careful not to carry liquids with you (so forget for a few hours about spreads, jams, but also canned tuna, yogurt and the like).
+You can bring snachs or sandwiches from home, being careful not to carry liquids with you (so forget for a few hours about spreads, jams, but also canned tuna, yoghurt and the like).
 Professional advice: you can take an empty bottle and fill it with water after going through security.

-Okay, if you can't resist the urge to buy something, then go for duty free.
+Okay, if you can't resist the urge to buy something, then go for duty-free.
 Especially if you are travelling to countries with a high cost of living.
-It's even more convenient to buy duty free snacks, sunscreen, objects to kill time on board, etc. The purchases in these stores are seen as exceptions to the baggage policies so you have a little extra storage space.
-If you've brought something small from home but it doesn't fit in your carry-on luggage, you can always put it in the duty free bag!
+It's even more convenient to buy duty-free snachs, sunscreen, objects to kill time on board, etc. The purchases in these stores are seen as exceptions to the baggage policies so you have a little extra storage space.
+If you've brought something small from home but it doesn't fit in your carry-on luggage, you can always put it in the duty-free bag!

 Print your boarding pass or make sure your mobile is sufficiently charged.

 You never know.
-Your mobile could leave you hanging without warning (we're talking about you iPhone, when you turn off without warning even though you still have a charge of 20%).
-If this happens to you while traveling with Ryanair, the airline will charge you 20 pounds for printing a new boarding pass at the airport.
+Your mobile could leave you hanging without warning (we're talking about you iPhone when you turn off without warning even though you still have a charge of 20%).
+If this happens to you while travelling with Ryanair, the airline will charge you 20 pounds for printing a new boarding pass at the airport.